deev/tahoe-lafs/docs/specifications/leasedb.rst

 Share states
 ------------

+The leasedb holds an explicit indicator of the state of each share.

-The diagram and descriptions below give the possible states, and transitions between states, for any (storage_index, shnum) pair on each server::
+The diagram and descriptions below give the possible values of the "state" indicator, what that value means, and transitions between states, for any (storage_index, shnum) pair on each server::